dbrgn/RPLCD/docs/getting_started.rst

 If you decide to use the ``pigpio`` library to control the LCD, follow the instructions set out above.
-Please keep in mind that the ``pigpio`` can only use the BOARD numbering scheme.
+Please keep in mind that the ``pigpio`` can only use the BCM numbering scheme.

 The advantage of using the ``pigpio`` library is that you could control the backlight and contrast via PWM.
 You could also run the program on one computer